cran-task-views/Optimization/Optimization.md

 -   Package `r pkg("bvls")` interfaces the Stark-Parker implementation of an algorithm for least-squares with upper and lower bounded variables.
--   Package `r pkg("onls")` implements orthogonal nonlinear least-squares regression (ONLS, a.k.a.
-Orthogonal Distance Regression, ODR) using a Levenberg-Marquardt-type minimization algorithm based on the ODRPACK Fortran library.
 -   `r pkg("colf")` performs least squares constrained optimization on a linear objective function.
 It contains a number of algorithms to choose from and offers a formula syntax similar to